 A perfect and somewhat clichéd example is the importance of Christmas marketing.
 This doesn’t imply companies don’t market throughout the year, but rather that they strategically time their efforts with the seasons, trends, and notable calendar events.

-As part of your landscape marketing strategy, you should develop marketing timelines to plan, monitor, and execute campaigns.
+As part of your lawn care marketing strategy, you should develop marketing timelines to plan, monitor, and execute campaigns.
 Having an overview helps you see what needs to get done, as well as organize and delegate tasks.

-Some marketing tactics take longer to perform than others.
+Some marketing strategies for landscaping businesses take longer to perform than others.
 For example, preparing a social media campaign compared to writing blog posts.

 When you have a clear timeline, it’s easier to allocate adequate time to the components of each campaign, preventing roll-out bottlenecks.

-Among digital marketing experts, its common knowledge, 90% of consumers read online reviews before buying products or hiring services.
+Among digital marketing experts, it’s common knowledge that 90% of consumers read online reviews before buying products or hiring services.
 Additionally, 88% of consumers trust online reviews as much as referrals from friends, family, and co-workers.